Articles by Kendra Mangione

 She loves municipal politics, weather events and animal stories.

-Kendra was a finalist for digital awards from both the Jack Webster Foundation and the Radio Television Digital News Association for coverage on the Vancouver School Board.
+Kendra was a finalist for digital awards from both the Jack Webster Foundation and the Radio Television Digital News Association for coverage on the Vancouver School Board and bacteria found in local hotel rooms.